 |Elapsed Time||Moving Time||Distance||Average Speed||Max Speed||Elevation Gain|

-I started with the big climb needed in order to get access to dirt trails where I live.
+I started with the big climb needed to get access to dirt trails where I live.
 My route took me past the amazing pedestrian/bike bridge that spans a new street.
 The bridge does not carry vehicle traffic: there are only hiking/biking dirt paths leading away from either end of it.
 But I have the same reaction every time I see that bridge: it is an unnecessary extravagance.
 That thing most likely cost millions of dollars to build.
-I cross the street that is spans less then a half mile from the bridge at a traffic light.
+I cross the street that is spans less than a half mile from the bridge at a traffic light.
 If you are going to count that as cycling/pedestrian infrastructure, the money would have been far better off spent to improve bike lanes, make bike paths, etc. If you are going to count that as a welcome sign for San Clemente, you could make a nice one for much less.
 Think of the iconic welcome to Las Vegas sign.
 Sure, that is not our style here in San Clemente, but it represents a lot of bang for the buck.
 OK, flame off.

 It had rained a few days before the ride and that was enough to dry out all but the worst clay mud bogs.
-In fact, I encountered only one muddy patch on the whole ride.
+In fact, I encountered only one muddy patch on the ride.
 So I made sure I to take lots of pics.

-For this ride I decided to take the fire road option through the San Clemente Singletracks area, which seems an odd choice in a area named after its singletrack riding, but it climbs to an overall higher point affording a pretty good view of the charred valley below.
+For this ride I decided to take the fire road option through the San Clemente Singletracks area, which seems an odd choice in an area named after its singletrack riding, but it climbs to an overall higher point affording a pretty good view of the charred valley below.

 With a great climb comes a great descent.
 And this one ended at Trestles beach.
 I continued south past the decommissioned nuke plant at San Onofre and on to San Onofre State Beach.
 If features some quirky and little known mountain biking, closely paralleling the paved road that runs the length of the park.
-It also offers up ever changing views and the occasional technical twist in the trail.
+It also offers up ever-changing views and the occasional technical twist in the trail.